 • Financial statements, bank statements, and tax returns for the business

 • Website and secure online checkout system (if your business operates online)

 Depending on the merchant services provider you select, you may pay an application fee and other upfront costs.
 Going forward, you can expect ongoing monthly or annual fees to maintain the account.

-This process can be difficult for traditional businesses, but high risk firms can face additional complications.
-Your business likely qualifies as high risk if you operate in an inherently risky field (such as ancillary cannabis businesses), you have a poor credit history or high incidence of chargebacks, you take advance or remote payments, or your financial history can’t be verified.
-Many traditional merchant account providers will not accommodate high risk businesses.
+This process can be difficult for traditional businesses, but high-risk firms can face additional complications.
+Your business likely qualifies as high risk if you operate in an inherently risky field, you have a poor credit history or high incidence of chargebacks, you take advance or remote payments, or your financial history can’t be verified.
+Many traditional merchant account providers will not accommodate high-risk businesses.

 Bankcard Brokers specializes in business and financial services for all high-risk industries.
 We can help you accept card payments, even if other merchant account providers have rejected your application.
 While providing high-risk merchant services, we promise to provide transparency, credibility, legitimacy, and world-class support.
 Call us today to take the first steps toward a high-risk merchant account.